Flavian Matindi Kassala: Early life and education

 He was born on 4 December 1967 in Sumve, in the Archdiocese of Mwanza, in Tanzania.
 He attended primary school and secondary school at St. Pius X Minor Seminary in Makoko, in the Diocese of Musoma.
-He completed the equivalent of high school (A-Level) at the Minor Seminary of Sanu, in the Diocese of Mbulu, from 1988 until 1990.
-He then studied at Kome Preparatory Seminary, in the Diocese of Geita from 1991 until 1992, for the one-year preparatory period.
+In 1988–89, he completed the equivalent of high school (A-Level) at the Minor Seminary of Sanu, in the Diocese of Mbulu.
+In 1991–92, he studied at Kome Preparatory Seminary, in the Diocese of Geita, for the one-year preparatory period.

 He studied philosophy at the St. Anthony of Padua Major Seminary in Ntungamo, in the Diocese of Bukoba.
 He then transferred to St. Paul Major Seminary in Kipalapala, in the Archdiocese of Tabora, where he studied Theology.
 From 2004, he studied at the Pontifical Salesian University, in Rome, Italy.
 While there, he resided in the Pontifical Nepomucene College.
 He graduated in 2012 with a Doctor of Theology degree, with specialization in Youth Ministry and Catechesis.

 Priest

-He was ordained priest of Geita on 11 July 1999.
-He served as priest until 28 April 2016.
+He was ordained priest of Geita on 11 July 1999 and as priest served in various roles until 28 April 2016, including as:

-While priest, he served in various roles inside and outside his diocese including as: